Donald Smith (tenor): Early life and education

+Smith's singing career is said to have begun in 1941 when bandleader J. J. Kelly (Note: James Joseph Kelly, born in Edinburgh, Scotland on 26 September 1895, trained as a cornettist, but was also a fine tenor.
+He studied under Alex Owen (of Besses o' th' Barn Band), W. Rimmer and W. Halliwell.
+He studied harmony under one Professor Bradley of Edinburgh married Alexandrina "Lex" (died November 1974) in May 1914 and settled in Newcastle, New South Wales, sometime around 1915.
+He was appointed conductor of the Hamilton Citizens' Band and was bandmaster and choirmaster of the Newcastle Citizens' Brass Band, and in 1937 was appointed to lead the Bundaberg band, later led the Maryborough Federal Brass Band.
+He was much in demand as an adjudicator.) heard him perform at a dance hall, and was so impressed that he trained him for the leading tenor role in Edward German's Merrie England.
+Mrs J. Greathead was the soprano.
+He sang under Kelly's direction again two months later.

 World War II

 Smith enlisted in the World War II effort on 20 December 1941, and was discharged from the 47th Australian Infantry Battalion (Service Number QX48655), of the Citizens Military Forces on 28 October 1943.
 During this period, he served in the Citizens Military Forces and the Australian Imperial Force, on continuous full-time war service, both in Australia and at Milne Bay, New Guinea.
-It was in New Guinea whilst serving as private and a machine gunner, that Donald was wounded in the right hand by friendly fire, after being mistaken for the enemy, whilst setting up range markers for the machine guns.
-He was first transported to an American-based hospital ship for treatment of his injuries.
-The Australian Army at that time were unaware of where he had been taken.
-Therefore, it was during this time that his wife Joyce Lovett (who was on her way to hospital to deliver their first daughter Deanna), was advised by the Army that he was reported "missing in action, believed to be deceased".
-During recuperation for his injuries and after being repatriated to Australia, Joy was then advised that Smith was still alive.
+It was in New Guinea on 16 February 1943 that he enlisted in the Regular Army, and it was in New Guinea whilst serving as private and a machine gunner, that he was accidentally wounded in the right hand (later reports mention other injuries).
+He was taken to an American hospital ship for treatment, and the Australian Army was unaware of where he had been taken, so his wife, who was on her way to hospital to deliver their first daughter Deanna, was advised that he was "missing in action, believed to be deceased".
+During recuperation for his injuries and after being repatriated to Australia, Joyce (by which name Thelma Joyce Smith was best known) was then advised that Smith was still alive.